 Maybe sabra-flavoured Jaffa cakes should be next.

 STOP PRESS.
-I have just learned that there are also strawberry Jaffa Cakes.
+I have just learned that there are also strawberry and cherry flavoured Jaffa Cakes.

-Like the pineapple, there is seemingly nothing Jewish about the strawberry.
-They are not mentioned in the Bible and the cultivated variety was first grown over 250 years ago in the gardens of the Palace of Versailles during the 18th-century.
-Today, they are heavily associated with English summers and Wimbledon where they are eaten with cream.
+Like the pineapple, there is seemingly nothing Jewish about the strawberry or chery.
+Neither are mentioned in the Bible and the cultivated variety of strawberry was first grown over 250 years ago in the gardens of the Palace of Versailles during the 18th-century.
+Today, both are heavily associated with English summers and Wimbledon where strawberries are eaten with cream.
 In fact, rabbinic authorities have proscribed them because even heavy washing does not get rid of all of the insects hiding in them.
-Despite being grown in Israel since the 1960s, I doubt many people associate strawberries with the Jews.
+Despite being grown in Israel since the 1960s, I doubt many people associate strawberries or cherries with Jews.